Sen. Cruz to Campaign for Herschel Walker in Georgia Runoff

 If the parties split the remaining two, Nevada and Arizona, control of the Senate will come down to the result of the runoff with Walker and Warnock in Georgia.

-Currently, GOP challenger Adam Laxalt is ahead of Nevada's Democratic Sen. Catherine Cortez Masto 423,214 votes to 405,411 votes with 78% of the vote counted in that state, according to The Times.
+Currently, GOP challenger Adam Laxalt is ahead of Nevada's Democrat Sen. Catherine Cortez Masto 423,214 votes to 405,411 votes with 78% of the vote counted in that state, according to The Times.

 If the race margin remains, Republicans could have 50 seats and Democrats 49 seats, making the Georgia race the determining factor.